 Prostaglandins are the most commonly-used class of medications to treat patients with glaucoma and are administered via daily eye drops as the current standard of care.
 The ability of patients to use and place daily eye drops is challenging.
-The products that we are developing are designed to address the issue of compliance by delivering a prostaglandin analog formulated with our programmed-release hydrogel to lower IOP for several months with a single insert or a single implant.
+The products that we are developing are designed to address the issue of compliance by delivering a prostaglandin analog formulated with our programmed-release hydrogel to lower IOP for several months with a single implant.